 “I just spoke to the wrong people and maybe they weren’t careful with what they said and I took that very personally,” he said.
 “I reached out and I didn’t get the answers that I wanted and it just kind of made me feel even more down and even more negative about where I stood and if I made the right decision.”

-The texts from his Success Advisers, Barbra Scrivner and Matthew Sotelo, and attending Scholar Success Network events hosted by the organization.
-He felt that these events had professionals who understood and supported him, and he was able to make friends who were going through similar struggles and journeys in their college experience.
+Once he began working with his Success Advisers, Barbra Scrivner and Matthew Sotelo, he felt that he now had professionals who understood and supported him.
+He also attended Scholar Success Network events hosted by the organization, through which he was able to make friends who were going through similar struggles and journeys in their college experience.

 “Being able to explain how I felt was a whole new world,” he said.
 “Barbra listened and understood what I was feeling.
 She had felt the same way.
 She said go for it and go out of comfort zone.”